Planning Approved by Dumfries and Galloway Council May 2016.

 Height to blade tip = Up to 130m

-Muirhall Energy has submitted an application for consent to build a wind farm at Crossdykes, 11km North-West of Langholm, and 13km North-East of Lockerbie.
+Muirhall Energy has received planning consent for an application to build a wind farm at Crossdykes, 11km North-West of Langholm, and 13km North-East of Lockerbie.
 The project has been thoroughly and sensitively designed to relate to the local landscape and is: within Dumfries and Galloway Council’s Potential ‘Area of Search for Large Scale Wind Energy Developments’; Outside of any international, national, regional or local environmental designations; and is outwith the recommended 15km Eskdalemuir ‘Exclusion Zone’.